jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 - _SSM Agent can be installed and configured on EC2 instance, on prem, or a VM._
 - makes it possible for System Manager to update, manage, and configure these resources
 - SSM Inventory collects metadata from managed instances - data can be stored
 - Create CW Event rule yo trigger a lambda func on hourly basis.
-This can be set to do a comparison of the instances that sare running in EC2 and those tracked by SSM
+This can be set to do a comparison of the instances that share running in EC2 and those tracked by SSM

-- An SSM automation cannont contain complex logic to hjandle failures, although it would provide an execution history.
+- An SSM automation can not contain complex logic to handle failures, although it would provide an execution history.
 - An SSM automation documents defines the actions that Systems Manager performs on your managed instances and other AWS resources when an automation execution runs.
 - A document contains one or more steps that run in sequential order.
 - Each ste[ is built around a single action.
 The output of one step can be used as input in a later step
 - The process of running these actions and their steps is called the automation workflow.

-### EB
+### ElasticBeanstalk

 #### container_commands

-- ```container_commands``` key to execute commands that affect your applciation source code
+- ```container_commands``` key to execute commands that affect your application source code
 - these run after the app and web server have been set up and the app version archive has been extracted
 - this is BEFORE the app is deployed
 - ```leader_only``` to only run cmd when a test evaluates to true